Pewejekubam/buns/README.md

 This project contains a Bash script (`buns.sh`) that performs backups of name server configurations and manages the retention of those backups.
 The script reads configuration parameters from a YAML file (`buns.yaml`).

+In all practicality, this script can be used to backup any linux host to the local host, but it's genesis was the need to backup name servers from several remote third-party locations and keep the configs and zone files local for security and recovery reasons.

 File system created by the script under the specified root:
 /backup_operation_root
 ├── name_servers